vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 The last reference is to the Hisse-Borala Inscription (Saka 380 = ´ ad 458–59), which was discovered near the remnants of a dam near the village Hisse-Borala, c.
 10 km south of the capital of the Vatsagulma Branch of the Vākāt.akas (above, p.
 119).
 It dates from the reign of Devasena.
 The reservoir near Rāmagiri, like the one near Vatsagulma, might indeed have been named after the first

-71 The late Sind¯uragirimāhātmya (SM) knows a Kadalīvana, which appears to be a general designation of the area in which the Rāmagiri is located (SM 1.3).
+71 The late Sindūragirimāhātmya (SM) knows a Kadalīvana, which appears to be a general designation of the area in which the Rāmagiri is located (SM 1.3).
 A Suranadī with a shrine of Suradevī is mentioned to the east of the hill (SM 2.2, 3.23), whereas a lake (sarovara) is said to lie north of it (SM 2.9).
 In its neighbourhood is a shrine of Hanumat (SM 2.11, 3.24).
 In the area of Kelāpur there is today still a dilapidated Hanumat temple.
 The Māhātmya describes a Kapilā river to the north of the hill which flows into the Suranadī.
 Both rivers and their confluence, but not Kadalīvana/vāt.aka, occur in the Ramtek Stone Inscription of the Time of Rāmachandra (RI 484 (vv.
 72–4), above, p.
 100 f. and p.
 92).
-Mirashi thinks that this Suranadī is the same as the river S¯ulanadī mentioned in the ´ Nagardhan Plates of Svāmirāja (EI XXVIII, 8-9 (ll.
+Mirashi thinks that this Suranadī is the same as the river Sūlanadī mentioned in the ´ Nagardhan Plates of Svāmirāja (EI XXVIII, 8-9 (ll.
 15-16)).